Museo Soumaya

-The Museo Soumaya is a private museum in Mexico City and a non-profit cultural institution with two museum buildings in Mexico City — Plaza Carso and Plaza Loreto.
+The Museo Soumaya is a private museum in Mexico City and a non-profit cultural institution with two museum buildings in Mexico City — Plaza Loreto opened in 1994 and Plaza Carso opened in 2011.
 It has over 66,000 works from 30 centuries of art including sculptures from Pre-Hispanic Mesoamerica, 19th- and 20th-century Mexican art and an extensive repertoire of works by European old masters and masters of modern western art such as Auguste Rodin, Salvador Dalí, Bartolomé Esteban Murillo and Tintoretto.
 It is called one of the most complete collections of its kind.

 The museum is named after Soumaya Domit, who died in 1999, and was the wife of the founder of the museum Carlos Slim.
 The museum received an attendance of 1,095,000 in 2013, making it the most visited art museum in Mexico and the 56th in the world that year.
 In October 2015, the museum welcomed its five millionth visitor.
 The museum was designed by Slim's son-in-law, Fernando Romero's practice, fr·ee.